-It was my goal to create the ultimate tasty and healthy veggie burger and I will say these crispy Vegan Black Bean Quinoa Veggie Burgers deliver!
+It was my goal to create the ultimate tasty and healthy veggie burger and I will say this crispy Vegan Black Bean Quinoa Veggie Burger recipe delivers!
 Plus, these black bean burgers are oil-free, soy-free, eggless, entirely gluten-free, and full of SO much flavor.
 To make it even easier, these vegan burgers can easily be baked in the oven and taste amazing with any burger toppings added!

-How to make a baked black bean quinoa veggie burger
+How to make a black bean quinoa burger

 There are only 9-ingredients required to make these veggie bean burgers (not including salt & pepper)!
 Plus, these eggless black bean burgers can be made in one bowl, don't require a food processor, and can be baked in the oven for minimal cooking effort.

 The first step is to cook the quinoa.
 I like to cook ¼ cup of dried quinoa with ½ cup of veggie broth to get about ¾ cup of quinoa needed for this recipe.

 After the quinoa is cooked, it's time to mash the black beans.
 While it's great to leave a few pieces whole for texture, mashing the majority of the black beans into a paste is what holds this vegan burger together.
 I use a potato masher for this step!

 Once the black beans are properly mashed, it's time to add in the rest of the veggie burger ingredients!
 This includes the cooked quinoa, almond flour, tomato paste, shredded carrots, paprika, flax egg, salt, and pepper.

 Mash everything together using a fork or the potato masher until the quinoa veggie burger mixture is easily sticking together.